jasonearly/jasonearly.github.io/_posts/2012-7-21-Opportunity-Earned.md

 title:  "Opportunity earned.
 Not given."
 date:   2012-7-21
 categories: archive design
+excerpt: "Your work is what will get you in my door, but actually speaking to you will convince me to grant you an opportunity."
 ---

 A few times a year, mostly during the summer, the studio gets a number of random, unsolicited emails containing resumes and generic cover letter .PDFs from people who want to work here.